mozilla/translate/README.md

 ## Translations Website

 **!!!
-This website is only for testing the latest models form the model registry.
+This website is only for testing the latest models from the model registry.
 Use about:translations in Firefox instead !!!**

 This repo contains a static website utilizing the proceedings of project [Bergamot](https://browser.mt/).